 The Door is the sole member of the School and two members of the board of trustees of The Door are also members of the board of the School.
-The Door assisted with the establishment of the School in obtaining its charter, and acted as fiscal conduit for the School when it was incorporated.
+The Door assisted with the establishment of the School in obtaining its charter and acted as fiscal conduit for the School when it was incorporated.

-Pursuant to an approved services agreement, the School paid The Door \$417, 981 and \$405,808 during the years ended June 30, 2021 and 2020, respectively, for administrative support and fund-raising services, human resources services, fiscal management and information technology.
-There was also \$244,566 paid to The Door for shared services in 2021.
+Pursuant to an approved services agreement, the School paid The Door \$498,521 and \$662,547 during the years ended June 30, 2022 and 2021, respectively, for administrative support and fundraising services, human resources services, fiscal management, and information technology.
+There was also \$93,643 and \$244,566 paid to The Door for shared services in 2022 and 2021, respectively.
 Such amounts are included as professional and administrative fees in the statements of functional expenses.
-As of June 30, 2021 and 2020, the School has a receivable from The Door of \$654,418 and \$108,773, respectively.
+As of June 30, 2022 and 2021, the School has a receivable from The Door of \$1,788,902 and \$654,418, respectively.